Exploring Entanglement Characteristics in Disordered Free Fermion Systems through Random Bi-Partitioning: Introduction

 \section{Introduction}

-Study of entanglement properties of a system has attracted condensed matter physicists in last decade.
-It is so because entanglement reveals the correlation in the system and thus it can be a candidate to characterize the phase of the system~\cite{PhysRevLett.99.126801,RevModPhys.81.865,LAFLORENCIE20161, PhysRevLett.90.227902,PhysRev.109.1492,PhysRevLett.99.126801,PhysRevB.89.115104}.
-There are different measures of the entanglement to quantify it; the most popular one is entanglement entropy (EE).
-Beside the fact that EE is more useful for pure states, other measures for mixed states are also proposed~\cite{RevModPhys.81.865,PhysRevA.92.042329,PhysRevLett.78.2275,Alba_2009, 2018arXiv180804381L}.
-EE is usually calculated in a bi-partitioned system, where the system is divide into two subsystems.
-For example, for a system with $L$ sites, sites from $1$ to $L/2$ are called subsystem and the rest is called environment.
-Since EE is indirectly measures the correlations in the system, by calculating EE in a bi-partitioned system, we are actually measuring short-rang correlations near the boundary of the subsystems and also the long-range correlations in the system.
-These short-range correlations are responsible for what is called the area-law; meaning that the amount of entanglement between two subsystems is proportional to the area of the boundary between them~\cite{RevModPhys.82.277, PhysRevLett.96.010404,Vitagliano_2010, PhysRevLett.109.267203,PhysRevLett.105.050502}.
-However, for systems with long-range hopping amplitudes and thus long-range correlations in delocalized phase this area-law is violated; as we showed that for a one-dimensional system with long-range hopping amplitudes, the EE behaves as a volume-law instead of an area-law~\cite{PhysRevB.89.115104}.
+The study of entanglement properties has garnered significant attention among condensed matter physicists over the last decade.
+This is primarily due to the fact that entanglement serves as a powerful indicator of correlations within a system, rendering it a promising candidate for characterizing the phase of the system~\cite{PhysRevLett.99.126801,RevModPhys.81.865,LAFLORENCIE20161, PhysRevLett.90.227902,PhysRev.109.1492,PhysRevLett.99.126801,PhysRevB.89.115104}.
+Various measures of entanglement have been proposed for quantifying it, with the most widely accepted being the entanglement entropy (EE).
+In addition to EE's utility for pure states, alternative measures for mixed states have also been introduced~\cite{RevModPhys.81.865,PhysRevA.92.042329,PhysRevLett.78.2275,Alba_2009, 2018arXiv180804381L}.
+EE is typically computed within a bi-partitioned system, where the system is divided into two subsystems.
+For instance, in a system comprising $L$ sites, sites numbered from $1$ to $L/2$ constitute the subsystem, while the remaining sites constitute the environment.
+As EE indirectly quantifies correlations within the system, its calculation within a bi-partitioned system enables the measurement of both short-range correlations near the boundary of the subsystems and long-range correlations within the system.
+These short-range correlations are responsible for what is commonly referred to as the area-law, signifying that the amount of entanglement between two subsystems is proportional to the area of the boundary between them~\cite{RevModPhys.82.277, PhysRevLett.96.010404,Vitagliano_2010, PhysRevLett.109.267203,PhysRevLett.105.050502}.
+However, in systems characterized by long-range hopping amplitudes and, consequently, long-range correlations in the delocalized phase, this area law is violated.
+As demonstrated in our previous work, for a one-dimensional system with long-range hopping amplitudes, EE behaves in accordance with a volume law, rather than an area law~\cite{PhysRevB.89.115104}.